-To the Board of Directors and Shareholders of China Distance Education Holdings Limited.
+To the Board of Directors and Stockholders of China Distance Education Holdings Limited

-We have audited the internal control over financial reporting of China Distance Education Holdings Limited (the "Company"), its subsidiaries and its variable interest entity (collectively, the "Group") as of September 30, 2009, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As described in Management's Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Beijing Zhengbao Yucai Education Technology Co., Ltd. ("Zhengbao Yucai"), whose business was acquired on March 10, 2009 and financial statements constitute 6.7% and 4.8% of total assets and net revenues of the consolidated financial statement amounts as of and for the year ended September 30, 2009, and Zhejiang Champion Xinlixiang Education Management Co., Ltd. ("Champion Xinlixiang"), whose business was acquired on September 30, 2009 and financial statements constitute 6.1% of total assets of the consolidated financial statement amount as of September 30, 2009.
-Accordingly, our audit did not include the internal control over financial reporting at Zhengbao Yucai and Champion Xinlixiang.
+We have audited the internal control over financial reporting of China Distance Education Holdings Limited (the "Company"), its subsidiaries, its variable interest entity and the subsidiaries of its variable interest entity (collectively, the "Group") as of September 30, 2011, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Group's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the Group's internal control over financial reporting based on our audit.